 Preceptors in China will help students locate safe, affordable, apartment style housing close to the hospital, or near a metro line, making the commute to work an enjoyable adventure every morning.
 The apartments include a bedroom, kitchen with amenities and a bathroom.
 Most students choose to forego the kitchen and eat at one of the many fine dining establishments.
-Meals are relatively inexpensive at restaurants, between $2-6 a meal, and saves you time cleaning up!
+Meals are relatively inexpensive at restaurants, saving you time cleaning up!
 Many of the hospitals also offer steeply discounted lunch services to their students and workers.

 The School of Pharmacy has two sites in China; all of which are international hubs of culture and global interest.